flenniken/collections/docs/overviews.md

 It handles two main types of files differently:

-* For image files (except the index page thumbnails), it checks the cache first and only fetches from the network if not found in the cache.
+* For image files, it checks the cache first and only fetches from the network if not found in the cache.
 This optimizes image loading and enables offline access.

-* For all other files (html, js, icons, etc.), it tries the network first to ensure fresh content, falling back to cached versions when offline.
+* For all other files (html, js, icons, tin, etc.), it tries the network first to ensure fresh content, falling back to cached versions when offline.